ganeti/ganeti/man/gnt-instance.rst

     Comma separated list of emulated sounds cards, or "all" to enable all the available ones.

+usb\_devices
+    Valid for the KVM hypervisor.

+    Comma separated list of usb devices.
+These can be emulated devices or passthrough ones, and each one gets passed to kvm with its own ``-usbdevice`` option.
+See the **qemu**\(1) manpage for the syntax of the possible components.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS